Technical Governance

 - Reference Standards — AI reads

-ENGINEERING_STANDARDS.mdto understand component patterns, accessibility requirements, and testing expectations - Check Architecture — AI consults
+ENGINEERING_STANDARDS.mdto understand component patterns, accessibility requirements, and testing expectations - Review Past Decisions — AI consults ADRs in

 ARCHITECTURE.mdto ensure the implementation aligns with system design - Apply Design System — AI uses